 Aldi

-Aldi was famous for its super-low-cost school uniforms.
-Their Back to School event offered a full uniform (polo shirt, sweatshirt, and trousers or skirt) for just £5.
-Aldi’s uniform bundles were available starting in July and tended to sell out fast.
-Though stock was limited, it was worth checking back regularly as these deals were unbeatable.
+Aldi is famous for its super-low-cost school uniforms.
+Their Back to School event offers a full uniform (polo shirt, sweatshirt, and trousers or skirt) for just £5.
+These uniform bundles tend to sell out fast, so it’s worth checking back regularly for these unbeatable deals.

 Top pick: Full uniform set for £5.